analogpotato/EasyAppInstall/README.md

 ```
 curl -L https://raw.githubusercontent.com/analogpotato/EasyAppInstall/main/brew/install.sh -o ~/install.sh && chmod +x ~/install.sh && ~/install.sh
 ```
-- ❗**Attention!** If you want to update the package list provided, then you may have to fork this repo and update the `packages` list before running.
+When prompted, enter the URL to your own `packages.txt` file hosted on Github or the path to a local text file on your computer if you have one, or press Enter to use the default located in the /brew/packages.txt folder in this repo.

 That's it!
 The script will automatically install the listed packages using the appropriate package manager (Chocolatey for Windows, Homebrew for macOS).
 If the package manager is not already installed, the script will install it first.
-If you provided a custom packages.txt file, the script will install the packages listed in that file.
+If you provided a custom package text file, the script will install the packages listed in that file.

 ## ⚠️ Current issues